Nobel Prize in literature awarded to US poet Louise Glück | DW | 08.10.2020

-The Nobel Prize in literature was awarded to US poet Louise Glück in Stockholm on Thursday.
-Glück is a Pulitzer Prize winning poet who is also a professor of English Literature at Yale University.
+US poet Louise Glück won the Nobel Prize in literature, the Swedish Academy announced on Thursday in Stockholm.
+Glück is a Pulitzer Prize-winning poet who is also a professor of English Literature at Yale University.

 The Swedish Nobel committee described her as "one of the most prominent poets in American contemporary literature."